 In addition, packets are separately captured for analysis by the observer using Python bindings for libtrace.
 First, the observer assigns each incoming packet to a flow based on the source and destination addresses, as well as the TCP, UDP or SCTP ports when available.
 The packet and its associated flow are then passed to a function chain.
 The functions in this chain may be simple functions, such as counting the number of packets or octets seen for a flow, or more complex functions, such as recording the state of flags within packets and analysis based on previously observed packets in the flow.
 For example, a function may record both an ECN negotiation attempt and whether the host successfully negotiated use of ECN.

-Plugins can implement arbitrary functions for the observer function chain.
+Plugins can implement arbitrary functions for the observer function chain, or reuse library functions for some functionality.
 These track the state of flows and build flow records for different packet classes: The first chain handles setup on the first packet of a new flow.
-Separate chains chains for IP, TCP and UDP packets to allow different behaviours based on the IP version and transport protocol.
+Separate chains for IP, TCP and UDP packets allow different behaviours based on the IP version and transport protocol.

-The final plugin function is the merger function.
-This takes a job record from a worker and a flow record from the observer and merges the records before passing the merged record back to PATHspider.
+The final plugin function is the combiner function.
+This takes a list of merged job records and flow records to produce “path conditions” before passing the final job record back to PATHspider for output.